Violet Friend: Increasing concern

 A review of the work by English Electric and Marconi was carried out in December 1955 by the Deputy Director Operational Requirements (DDOR5).
 The basic outline was a system using a Mach 2 interceptor missile based about 30 miles from the defended area, and covering a radius of about 55 miles.
-An attack by a total of 150 missiles was assumed.
+An attack by a total of 150 enemy missiles was assumed.
 A basic system would require eight bases, but had no redundancy and would provide no coverage over Belfast or Plymouth.
 A larger system with some redundancy and coverage of those cities and all bomber airfields required fourteen bases.
 Each site expected to have to attack ten missiles at once.

 Considering the smaller deployment, the system required six operations rooms, six early warning radars, 150 tracking radars, 15 launch control sites, 600 launchers and 1,000 missiles.
 Such a system was estimated to cost £70 million, which was rounded up to £100 million.
 This was about the same price as the "Stage 1" anti-aircraft system, which was already approved for deployment.

 A serious concern was raised at this point; if one assumed that a ballistic missile with a range of 2,000 miles would cost about £200,000, and based on the assumption that a salvo of four missiles would be fired at each warhead, this meant the defensive volley cost twice as much as its target.
 They concluded that "the position of the defence tends to be economically unfavourable even in the best case."
 This basic idea would become a serious concern in the future, when it would be formalized as the cost-exchange ratio, and was ultimately one of the major arguments against a national-scale ABM system being deployed in the US.